-Retaliation
+Retaliation Fact Sheet

-WHAT Is Retaliation?
+What is Retaliation?

-Retaliation is illegal, impermissible, or hostile action taken by a Service member's chain of command, peers, of coworkers because they made or are suspected or having made a protected communication in accordance with DoDD 7050.66.1
+Retaliation is illegal, impermissible, or hostile action taken by a Service member's chain of command, peers, or coworkers because they made or are suspected or having made a protected communication in accordance with DoDD 7050.66.1

-WHY Is Retaliation A Concern For The DoD?
+Why is Retaliation A Concern for the DoD?